-- 1. Inception report detailing the workplan of the National Consultant with timelines, outline of the report and the succinct methodology to be used; - 2.
-A comprehensive draft report with a desk review covering the various objectives enumerated above, sent to the International Consultant; - 3.
-Inputs to the International Consultant to draft a final report with recommendations on the way forward - 4.
-Inputs to draft a user-friendly succinct Policy Brief covering key issues (immediate/short-medium/long term)
+- 1. Inception report detailing the workplan of both the International and National Consultant with timelines, outline of the report and the succinct methodology to be used; - 2.
+A comprehensive draft report with a desk review (including inputs of the National Consultant )covering the various objectives enumerated above; - 3.
+A final report with recommendations on the way forward - 4.
+A user-friendly succinct Policy Brief covering key issues (immediate/short-medium/long term)

-All deliverables will be endorsed by the International Consultant and UNDP Resident Representative
+All deliverables will be endorsed by the UNDP Resident Representative